Rockin’ R Ranch History

 For the last 30 plus years, the Black family has welcomed people young and old from all over the world to their ranch.
 They’ve come as individuals experiencing an authentic cattle drive, honeymooning couples wanting an adventure, small families learning how to ride horses, large extended families spending quality time together at reunions, and youth groups enjoying the outdoor recreation opportunities.
 For many years, Burns always enjoyed entertaining them in the evenings with his guitar and beautiful tenor voice.

 In 2009, the Black Family “adopted” Brandon and Brandi Hanks into the family to manage the guest operations, and they have since become partners in the Rockin’ R Ranch.
-As their family has grown to almost five, they’ve become a critical element to the success of the Ranch.
+As their family has grown to five, they’ve become a critical element to the success of the Ranch.

 Burns remained an active participant in the Rockin’ R Ranch until his death in 2012, at the age of 88 years old.
 His wife, Mona, passed away in 2016, at the age of 90 years old.
 A few of their children are still very involved in the operations of the Ranch.